Friday 12. October 2018

 Serlachius Museums are open:

-10:00–18:00, Monday to Sunday during the summer season, 1 June– 31 August
+10:00–18:00, Monday to Sunday during summer season, 1 June– 31 August.

 For further information, please contact: